 You can also check that there is actually going to be somewhere for you to be able to take the photo from.
-There’s no point thinking you are going to capture a great shot from a location only to find when you get there that it involves standing on train lines.
+It’s disappointing to go to a location only to find when you get there that it involves standing on train lines.

-Keep in mind that you are not going to have time to travel vast distances so keep your shot locations to a few around the same place.
+You are not going to have time to travel vast distances, so keep your shot locations to a few around the same place.

 Don’t forget to also check and make a note of the time that blue hour will occur on that day.
-You can use The Photographer’s Ephemeris, which also provides a whole host of other valuable information such as the direction of light at different times of the day and more.
+Apps like The Photographer’s Ephemeris give valuable information like the direction of light at different times of the day.

-If you don’t have a remote shutter release, fear not as you can set your camera on a timer, so that when you press the shutter button it will take a couple of seconds before a photo is taken.
+If you don’t have a remote shutter release, fear not as you can set your camera on a timer.
+When you press the shutter button, it will wait a couple of seconds before a photo is taken.

 Other than a tripod and a remote shutter release you won’t need anything else.
-Remember that long exposure photography such as blue hour photography uses more battery power than usual, so pack spares.
+Remember that long exposure photography uses more battery power, so pack spares.

 As we have already discussed, you have a short window to capture photos during the blue hour.
 So make sure you arrive early at your location to give you time to scout the area.

-This is imperative because even though you might have planned your shoot and looked at Google Maps, things could have changed.
+You might have planned your shoot and looked at Google Maps, but things could have changed.
 For example, there might now be building works which show up in your shot.
 Or you may actually find a better spot for a photo than the one you had planned.

 Once you have a final set of locations in your mind, run through the shots in your head and take some test photos.
-This will help you work out your composition and mean you are more efficient when the time comes to take the actual photo.
+This will help you work out your composition before the time comes to take the actual photo.

 Once you have done this, it is time to wait for the blue hour.
 You might be waiting a while as the blue hour doesn’t occur straight after sunset.
-For example at the time of writing this article, the blue hour at my location will start approximately 45 minutes after sunset.
+Right now, the blue hour at my location will start approximately 45 minutes after sunset.

 Choose Your Settings

-One of the great things about blue hour photography is that it gives you some flexibility in what settings you choose.
-This will depend on what type of photo you are taking.
+Blue hour photography gives you some flexibility in what settings you choose.
+They will depend on what type of photo you are taking.

-For example, if you are photographing a city skyline during the blue hour you will want to make sure that you keep the majority of the foreground and background sharp.
+When photographing a city skyline, you’ll want both the foreground and background sharp.
 In other words, your depth of field (f-number) will determine your settings.

 But, if you want to freeze the action and make sure people and or cars are sharp, you will need a faster shutter speed.
-Depending on how fast the movement is, you may need to set your shutter speed as fast as 1/200 sec or even faster.
+Depending on how fast the movement is, you may need to set your shutter speed as fast as 1/200 of a second or even faster.

-Due to the low light during the blue hour, this will mean you will have to have a lower f-number such as f/4 but even that might not be enough.
-In addition to a lower f-number, you might also need to raise your ISO to be able to have a fast enough shutter speed to freeze the action.
+The low light during the blue hour means you will have a lower f-number such as f/4 but even that might not be enough.
+Also, you might need to raise your ISO to be able to have a fast enough shutter speed to freeze the action.